blbadger/blbadger.github.io/input-representation.md

 ![googlenet and resnet input]({{https://blbadger.github.io}}/neural_networks/resnet_minus_googlenet.png)

+Note that the roll-over bars present in the depiction of go-karts by ResNet50 are absent for GoogleNet's representation of the same class, and that consequently the representation using $g''$ exaggerates this feature.
+The same exaggeration of features not found in GoogleNet's but that are found in ResNet's representation of a french horn (mostly the figures playing the instruments) is also observed.

 It is also apparent that the similarities and differences in model output may be compared by viewing the output as a vector space.
 Say two models were to give very similar outputs for a representation of one ImageNet class but different outputs for another class.
 The identities of the classes may help inform an understanding of the the difference between models.

 ### Model Merging